 Dogs diagnosed with diabetes or cancer

 Sometimes vets recommend a low-carbohydrate diet for dogs with health issues like diabetes or cancer.
-Unless the pup overweight, a low-carbohydrate, high-fat diet containing fish oil may speed recovery and extend a disease-free state of remission.
+Unless the pup is overweight, a low-carbohydrate, high-fat diet containing fish oil may speed recovery and extend a disease-free state of remission.
 As well as help manage insulin production for diabetic pups.

 Dogs with chronic gut inflammation